Nurgul-Aksoy/Breast-Cancer-Prediction-/README.md

 # Breast-Cancer-Prediction-
 The aim of the project is to create an early finding for breast cancer diagnosis.
 It is a machine learning project that makes predictions for benign and malignant tumors in the diagnosis of breast cancer.

+Logistic regression, a machine learning algorithm, was used in this project to detect breast cancer.
+Using the dataset from Kaggle, data was preprocessed, the model was built, the model was tested, the prediction process was performed, and the success rate was measured.
+The linear relationship between the two random variables was determined by the correlation map.
+The amount of benign and malignant cells was visualized with the Seaborn library.
+After defining the dependent and independent variables, the data set was divided into training and testing.
+By converting class labels to integers (0,1) with LabelEncoder, benign and malignant cells were processed in the data set as integer values.
+StandardScaler 0-1 transformation was performed for the independent variables of the training and test data.
+During the model setup phase, the logistic regression model was called from within the sklearn library and the training data were fitted in the model.
+The estimation process on the established model was done for the training and test data.

+    The Confusion Matrix was used to evaluate the performance of the classification models, comparing the estimates of the target attribute with the actual values.
+     Accuracy score was used to find the correct prediction rate.
+A 10-fold cross validation was performed by including the cross val score in the model selection of the Sklearn library.